A. APPLICATION FOR DEGREE

 - Major GPA at time Application for Degree is distributed.

-- Application for Degree will be sent to the student who will meet with advisor for evaluation of major program.
+- Instructions to complete the Application for Degree will be sent to the student who will then meet with advisor for evaluation of degree requirements.

 - Student and major advisor should: